Over 4.5 million people are bitten by dogs every year, and about one out of every five bites get infected.

 This can also apply to people who committed a felony against the dog owner and got bit in the process.

-Finding the amount of compensation for a dog attack is difficult, and you’ll need the help of a dog bite injury lawyer.
+Finding the amount of compensation for a dog attack is difficult, and you’ll need the help of a dog bite injury attorney.
 But usually, you can be compensated for emotional damage as well as physical damages.

 These categories include things like: